-You can minimize this charge for your event by:
+You can minimize charges for your event by:

 If you choose not to order these services, all of the materials will go to the landfill as Campus Catering does not provide any recycling or composting at campus catered events.